iOS native app automation testing

 An example UI testing bundle AppfigurateExampleUITests

-is available in both Objective-C example and Swift example GitHub repositories.
+is available in both and GitHub repositories.
 To test, ensure AppfigurateExample (ObjC/Swift iOS)

 is selected as the scheme, then long tap the run button to show more options and tap Test